gnemtsov/ab-app2/README.md

 module.exports.strMinMax = (value, min, max) => value.length >= min && value.length <= max;
 ```

-As user types in a field's value it is passed to all field's validators one by one.
-If none of the validators return false field is considered valid.
-If one of the validators returns false (first wins) field gets invalidated and the validator's message is shown on the page.
+As user types in the value of an input is passed to all attached validators one by one.
+If all validators return true, the field is considered valid.
+If one of the validators returns false (first wins), the field gets invalidated and the validator's message is shown under the input field.
 The message, as well as additional validator parameters, are stored along with validator function body in the object with validator description (see the description of fields property of the React component).

 This logic allows writing validators functions in one place - on the backend, making it the single source of truth.
 It also allows to apply same validators on the frontend as user types and then on the backend when it receives submitted form.
 We need to validate data on the backend because we should never trust any data, which is coming from the frontend.

-## Core form component
+## Form component

-This component can be used in any application without conjunction with the AB-APP backend.

 The component has the following properties: